nextgis/docs_ngweb/source/webmaps_admin.rst

 "Enabled" checkbox sets default visibility of a layer.

+When the **Identifiable** flag is on, a click on the map opens the `Identify panel <https://docs.nextgis.com/docs_ngweb/source/webmaps_client.html#ngw-webmaps-client-ident>`_ with the information about the layer feature.
+Untick it to have the layer ignored by the identification.

 The “Transparency” field sets the layer transparency on a map between 0% (opaque) and 100% (completely transparent).

 We recommend setting the "Adapter" field to "Image" (a single image for the entire map), unless there are some special requirements.
 Alternatively, you can choose “Tiles” (images of 256 x 256 pixels).